Kouteki/gno/docs/getting-started/local-setup/browsing-gno-source-code.md

 ## 3. Browse Package source code

-Packages in Gno.land usually have names resembling `gno.land/p/<name>`.
+Packages in gno.land usually have names resembling `gno.land/p/<name>`.
 Since packages do not contain state, we can only view their source code on-chain.
 To learn more about Packages, please check out the [Packages](../../concepts/packages.md) explanation document.